Parsley (Petrosenlium crispum)

 Parsley has a slightly lemony aroma.

 Parsley is the perfect addition to many classic sauces, soups, stews, fish, meat, poultry, egg dishes, potatoes, salad and stuffing.
 Parsley is typically added toward the end of cooking at heat, because heat destroys the flavour.

 Parsley can be added to dishes with garlic to help soften the dish and alleviate any issues that may occur with bad breath.

-If you’re not growing the plant for the seeds it is best to remove them as soon as you can to ensure the plant put all of its effort into leaf production.
-Parsley is a slow germinating seed which has caused superstition over the years if it being the devils plant.
+If you’re not growing the plant for the seeds, it is best to remove them as soon as you can to ensure the plant puts all of its effort into leaf production.
+Parsley is a slow germinating seed which has caused superstition over the years of it being the devils plant.
 A way to speed up germination is to store the seed in refrigeration for 2-3 weeks.
 When you’re ready to plant, soak the plant in hot water to soften.
 When sowing don’t plant too deep.

-Parsley should grow in sun though if in a hot climate should be grown in sun unless in a hot climate where it is best to grow in shade.
+Parsley should grow in sun though in a hot climate where it is best to grow in shade.

 Picking the leaves regularly promotes further growth, to assist further you should pick the leaves from the outside of the plant.

 Parsley is a great companion plant and will aid the growth of many plants including tomato, beans, onions and asparagus.
 Growing with lettuce and cabbage can hinder growth.